wdi-sg/kopi-tracker/README.md

 You are working at a kopi roastery.
 Create a rails app that tracks kopis.

-Use this rails new command so that you can create and app inside this repo:
+Use this rails new command so that you can create an app inside this repo: (you must already be cd'd inside this repo)

 ```bash
 rails new . -d postgresql --skip-turbolinks --skip--coffee --skip-git